 - vocal overuse/misuse such as talking loudly in a classroom without amplification, or frequent yelling at sporting events and concerts

-Assessment of voice includes taking a detailed history of the problem, collecting acoustic and aerodynamic measures, and looking at vocal cord function using laryngeal videostroboscopy (a scope that goes in the mouth and looks down at the vocal cords).
+A voice evaluation includes taking a detailed history of the problem, collecting acoustic and aerodynamic measures, and looking at vocal fold function using laryngeal videostroboscopy (a scope that goes in the mouth and looks down at the vocal folds).
 This information allows us to determine what is causing the voice problem and recommend appropriate treatment.
 It is usually necessary to see an otolaryngologist (ear, nose, and throat doctor) to determine any medical causes of the voice problem.
 For more information about voice evaluations, go to the Voice Evaluation page.

 Voice therapy can be very effective in reducing or eliminating a voice disorder, depending on the cause of the voice disorder.
 Voice therapy often includes improving vocal hygiene (adequate hydration, reducing misuse/overuse, etc.) as well as direct therapy methods aimed at changing inefficient and/or inappropriate vocal patterns.
 For example, muscle tension frequently causes a person to use too much effort when speaking.
 Teaching a person to produce voice without excessive tension can reduce or eliminate vocal fatigue, hoarseness, breathiness, and vocal nodules along with other symptoms.
-Sometimes concurrent medical treatment is also necessary, or medical care alone is the most appropriate treatment.
+Sometimes concurrent medical treatment is also necessary, or medical care alone may be the most appropriate treatment.
 For more information about voice therapy, go to the Voice Therapy page.

-Martin Nevdahl, MS, CCC-SLP - Senior Lecturer & Clinical Supervisor, Voice Unit Coordinator
+Cara Sauder, PhD, CCC-SLP - Lecturer and Clinical Educator; Voice Unit Coordinator

-Mara Kapsner-Smith, MS, CCC-SLP - Lecturer & Clinical Supervisor
+Emily Wilson, MS, CCC-SLP - Lecturer and Clinical Educator

 Tanya Eadie, PhD, CCC-SLP - Professor & Researcher